 All tuition and fees must be paid in full before a registration is complete.
 The College accepts VISA and Master Card.
 Online credit card payments may be made at www.sscc.edu and the MYSSCC link.
 Once on MYSSCC simply click on My Records and then Account Information.
-Credit card payments may also be made by calling 1-800-628-7722.
+Credit card payments may also be made by downloading the SSCC app or by calling 1-800-628-7722.